krahets/hello-algo/en/docs/chapter_array_and_linkedlist/linked_list.md

 ### 2. &nbsp; Inserting nodes

 Inserting a node into a linked list is very easy.
-As shown in the figure, let's assume we aim to insert a new node `P` between two adjacent nodes `n0` and `n1`. **This can be achieved by simply modifying two node references (pointers)**, with a time complexity of $O(1)$.
+As shown in Figure 4-6, let's assume we aim to insert a new node `P` between two adjacent nodes `n0` and `n1`. **This can be achieved by simply modifying two node references (pointers)**, with a time complexity of $O(1)$.

 By comparison, inserting an element into an array has a time complexity of $O(n)$, which becomes less efficient when dealing with large data volumes.